filisko/vagrant-simple-manager/README.md

-# Vagrant Simple Manager v1.0
+# Vagrant Simple Manager

 This script provides a simple GUI for Vagrant (for lazy people) that you could use to start, stop, restart and SSH into vagrant machines with your default terminal emulator.
-I would recommend you to use this tool if you have more than 5 vagrant machines.
+Personally, I would recommend you to use this tool if you have more than 5 vagrant machines, if you have 1 or 2 machines there is nearly no difference.

 ## Download
 To download and execute the script simply do the following: